 Student Entrepreneurs Win Business Startup Money

 Kevin O’Leary, here we come.
 On November 21st, 13 undergraduate students vied to impress judges in a battle of business plans at the inaugural Michael L. Karapetian ’97 Entrepreneurship Symposium.
 Working within the framework of a course in entrepreneurship taught by Gary Kaskowitz, associate professor and chair of the Department of Economics and Business, each student was asked to conceive a business aimed at a well-defined audience, develop a plan for bringing that business to market and envision a marketing strategy.
-Moravian College alumni served as mentors throughout the process.
+Moravian University alumni served as mentors throughout the process.

-The final plans were then presented to a panel of judges at the Symposium in Moravian College’s very own Shark Tank, the brainchild of alum and entrepreneur Michael L. Karapetian ’97.
+The final plans were then presented to a panel of judges at the Symposium in Moravian University’s very own Shark Tank, the brainchild of alum and entrepreneur Michael L. Karapetian ’97.
 Investment dollars were awarded for first ($2,000), second ($1,500), and third ($500) best business proposals of the day.
 Here are the winners.

 First Place: Emily James ’17 for Fab Floor

 A dancer, James knows the agony of practicing moves and routines on concrete floors, so she came up with the idea for making dancer-friendly flooring that could be rolled up and easily transported and laid down on top of home or studio floors.
 To accomplish this, James’s design uses interlocking but separable planks of wood linked by straps.
 Fab Floor include a pad underneath to provide cushioning.